aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/create-empty-3d-document/_index.md

 ---
-title: "How to Create FBX: Java 3D Graphics Tutorial with Aspose.3D"
+title: "Create an FBX File with Aspose.3D for Java – 3D Graphics Tutorial"
-linktitle: "How to Create FBX: Java 3D Graphics Tutorial with Aspose.3D"
+linktitle: "Create an FBX File with Aspose.3D for Java – 3D Graphics Tutorial"
 second_title: "Aspose.3D Java API"
 description: "Step‑by‑step Java 3D graphics tutorial on how to create FBX files using Aspose.3D for Java."
 weight: 10